saracarsanaro/genome-analysis/NGS_sequencing_analysis.md

 ### Galaxy (move here)

 ### BEDtools and SAMtools
+[bedtools](https://bedtools.readthedocs.io/en/latest/) is described as a swiss army knife of tools for genomic analyses. bedtools allows one to intersect, merge, count, complement, and shuffle genomic intervals from multiple files in widely-used genomic file formats such as BAM, BED, GFF/GTF, VCF.

 ### SNPs
 A polymorphism involves one of two or more variants of a particular DNA sequence, with some definitions requiring the least common allele to have a frequency of about 1% or greater.
 A SNP is a substitution of a single nucleotide at a specific position in the genome.